wlaur/encomp/README.md

 It can also be used to restrict function and class attribute types.
 Each *dimensionality* (for example *pressure*, *length*, *time*) is represented by a subclass of ``Quantity``.

-Use type annotations to restrict the dimensionalities of a function's parameters and return value.
+> Use type annotations to restrict the dimensionalities of function parameters and return values.

-The ``typeguard.typechecked`` decorator is automatically applied to all functions and methods inside the main ``encomp`` library.
+In case the ``ENCOMP_TYPE_CHECKING`` environment variable is set, the ``typeguard.typechecked`` decorator is automatically applied to all functions and methods inside the main ``encomp`` library.
 To use it on your own functions, apply the decorator explicitly: